 Certain items may be transferred using Foreign Military Sales (FMS) procedures only by exception.
 Questions concerning what may or may not be authorized for a particular country should be directed to DSCA (Office of International Operations (IOPS)).
 The following categories of items may not be included in Letters of Offer and Acceptance (LOAs) without special staffing or approvals as noted below.

 C4.5.1.
 Administrative Expenses for Foreign Government Representatives.
-The USG does not serve as the disbursing agent for funds received under LOAs unless those funds are required for defense articles and services provided by DoD, another federal agency, or through a DoD procurement contract.
-LOAs must not include transportation, lodging, per diem, or other administrative expenses of foreign Government representatives even though such expenses may relate to the procured materiel and/or services.
-The only exception to this prohibition is if the FMS purchaser requests the LOA to include the payment of Travel and Living Allowance (TLA) for international students receiving training under an LOA.
-See Section C10.13. regarding TLA.
+The USG does not serve as the disbursing agent for funds received under LOAs for commercial services or items directly obtained by foreign government or FMS purchaser authorized officials.
+This disbursing agent limitation does not apply to the use of LOA funds required for defense articles and defense services provided by DoD, another federal agency, or through a DoD procurement contract.
+LOA funds are not available to pay for commercial transportation, commercial lodging, per diem, or other administrative expenses obtained by foreign government or FMS purchaser authorized officials even though such expenses may be indirectly related to FMS support.
 Foreign purchasers may not use LOAs to lease commercial or General Services Administration (GSA) vehicles.
 Foreign purchasers are responsible for making and paying for these arrangements outside the FMS process.

 C4.5.2.
 Cluster Munitions.
 No military assistance will be furnished for cluster munitions, no defense export license for cluster munitions may be issued, and no cluster munitions or cluster munitions technology will be sold or transferred, unless (1) the submunitions of the cluster munitions have a 99 percent or higher functioning rate; and (2) the agreement applicable to the assistance, transfer, or sale of the cluster munitions or cluster munitions technology specifies that the cluster munitions will only be used against clearly defined military targets and will not be used where civilians are known to be present (Section 7056(b) of the Department of State, Foreign Operations and Related Programs Appropriations Act 2009, Division H of the Omnibus Appropriations Act, 2009, P.L.
 111-8).
 See Appendix 6 for the required LOA Note on Cluster Munitions.
 Cluster munitions are munitions composed of a non-reusable canister or delivery body containing multiple, conventional explosive submunitions.
 This applies to systems delivered by cruise missiles, artillery, mortars, missiles, tanks, rocket launchers, or naval guns that deploy payloads of explosive submunitions that detonate via target acquisition, impact, or altitude, or that self-destruct (or a combination of both).
 Cluster munitions technology includes, but is not limited to, cluster munition components, accessories, attachments, parts, firmware, software, or other related technical data.
 This restriction does not apply to technology used to clear or disarm unexploded cluster munitions.

 C4.5.3.
 Anti-Personnel Landmines.
-All Security Cooperation Organization (SCO) and other DoD personnel to include Military Departments (MILDEPs) must get specific approval from DSCA (Office of Strategy, Plans, and Policy (SPP)) prior to any discussions on landmines with any potential purchaser.
+All Security Cooperation Organization (SCO) and other DoD personnel to include Military Departments (MILDEPs) must get specific approval from DSCA (Office of International Operations, Weapons Directorate (IOPS/WPN)) prior to any discussions on landmines with any potential purchaser.

 C4.5.4.
 Napalm.
 Napalm, including napalm thickener, dispensers, and fuses, will not be provided through FMS or commercial contracts.